NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 9:43 I will start creating the new ASP Application...

 9:49 I already create the application and commented this line "sslPort": 44392" to run it and it worked.

+Date: 10/10/2023

+10:28 I have been working in the assignment, right now im adding the filter capability but I really need to fix the link to my towelmart page.
+Im tired of having to manually type type it in the url so for now I havent encountered a major problem.
+I creted a folder to add the images of my products and I dont know how to add them.

+10:50 I have encountered a problem that I couldnt be able to solve. so im trying to add a the search by sizes with the dropdown but I cant solve the issue.

+11:20 The Title of my project is my color and the Genre is my size.
+This properties are for the searching capability.
+Hopefully I can solve the issue with the dropdown menu for the size propertie.

+11:31 The issue still poping out "An unhandled exception occurred while processing the request."
+So I would add that part later.

+11:36 I will change the lab because I cant focus.
+I couldnt fin a solution to my code so I commented out the new code added so I can see if it at least works.